5675sp/tutorials/Driverless AI/natural-language-processing-sentiment-analysis /natural-language-processing-sentiment-analysis.md

 ## Task 4: Driverless AI NLP Recipe

+**Note**: *This section will discuss all current NLP model capabilities of Driverless AI.
+Keep in mind that not all settings discussed below have been enabled in the current sentiment analysis experiment.*

 Text data can contain critical information to inform better predictions.
 Driverless AI automatically converts text strings into features using powerful techniques like TFIDF, CNN, and GRU.
 Driverless AI now also includes state-of-the-art PyTorch BERT transformers.
 With advanced NLP techniques, Driverless AI can also process larger text blocks, build models using all available data, and solve business problems like sentiment analysis, document classification, and content tagging.

 The Driverless AI platform can support both standalone text and text with other columns as predictive features.
 In particular, the following NLP recipes are available for a given text column: